iotaledger/hierarchies/bindings/wasm/hierarchies_wasm/examples/README.md

 ## Security Considerations for Web Apps

 - Store private keys securely (never in plain text)
-- Validate all user inputs before creating statements
+- Validate all user inputs before creating properties
 - Use HTTPS for all network communications
 - Implement proper CORS policies for API access
 - Consider using Web Workers for intensive operations